Pavlova: Origin

 Matthew Evans, a restaurant critic for The Sydney Morning Herald, said that it was unlikely that a definitive answer about the dessert's origins would ever be found.
 "People have been doing meringue with cream for a long time, I don't think Australia or New Zealand were the first to think of doing that."

+In 2010 the Oxford English Dictionary noted that the first recorded recipe of pavlova was from 1927 in Davis Dainty Dishes, published by the Davis Gelatine Company in New Zealand.
+This was a multi-coloured jelly dish.
+Confusingly, the dictionary ambiguously listed the origin as "Austral. and N.Z".